barty-s/women-who-skateboard-vigo/README.md

 1st run through WC3 HTML validator - update button and a-link code on each page to follow norms.
 2nd run through - bug still not fixed, need new approach to a-link styling.
 Removed text and spans between list items in the Nav bar unordered list.
+3rd run through - changed button to just a link and styled the link element to look like a button

 ### Deployment